-The stories mentioned on this website are of male/male romance, some of which contain content that is not suitable for those under the age of eighteen.
+Some of the stories mentioned on this website contain content that is not suitable for those under the age of eighteen.
 If you are underage, I suggest you turn back now.

 All works on this website are copyrighted and belong to their creators.
 Please do not use without permission.